 Rate Lock Advisory

-Thursday’s bond market has opened in negative territory after this morning’s inflation data gave us bad news.
-Stocks are reacting to the same data with the Dow down 63 points and the Nasdaq down 47 points.
-The bond market is currently down 5/32 (4.08%), which should push this morning’s mortgage rates higher by approximately .125 of a discount point.
+Friday’s bond market has opened well in positive territory following comments by Fed Chairman Powell.
+Stocks are also rallying on his words, pushing the Dow up 686 points and the Nasdaq up 324 points.
+The bond market is currently up 16/32 (4.26%), which should improve this morning’s mortgage rates by approximately .375 - .500 of a discount point if compared to Thursday’s early pricing.

 Bonds